 How can you tell where your resources will do the most good?

-In 2013, 10.7% of the global population lived below the global poverty line of $1.90 per day - that’s nearly 800 million people.
-This line is intended to represent the minimum level of income needed to fulfil basic needs: food, clothing, healthcare and shelter.
-Arguably the biggest negative impact of poverty is the cost to health: millions of people die each year of diseases such as malaria or tuberculosis that are easily preventable or treatable in the developed world.
-It is estimated that the damage done by these diseases in the least developed countries plus India is between 200 and 500 million DALYs (disability-adjusted life years, a measure of a year of healthy life) per year.
+In 2013, 10.7% of the global population lived below the global poverty line of $1.90 per day - that’s nearly 800 million people.4 This line is intended to represent the minimum level of income needed to fulfil basic needs: food, clothing, healthcare and shelter.
+Arguably the biggest negative impact of poverty is the cost to health:5 millions of people die each year of diseases such as malaria or tuberculosis that are easily preventable or treatable in the developed world.6 It is estimated that the damage done by these diseases in the least developed countries plus India is between 200 and 500 million DALYs (disability-adjusted life years, a measure of a year of healthy life) per year.7

 Global poverty does receive a lot of attention from individuals and organisations.
-However, the total funding going towards poverty alleviation is small relative to the funding for many problems in developed countries.
-The UK government spends roughly 0.7% of national income on foreign aid each year ($12.1 billion in 2015) - but spends nearly three times as much (around 2% of national income) on defence.
-Most other countries in the world spend a similar or even smaller percentage on foreign aid.
+However, the total funding going towards poverty alleviation is small relative to the funding for many other priorities in developed countries.
+The UK government spends roughly 0.7% of national income on foreign aid each year ($12.1 billion in 2015) - but spends nearly three times as much (around 2% of national income) on defence.15 Most other countries in the world spend a similar or even smaller percentage on foreign aid.16

 Individual donations to overseas aid are also relatively small.
-In the UK in 2015, people donated more to each of medical research, hospitals and hospices, religious charities, and charities for children and young people, than they did to overseas aid and disaster relief, and there are similar results from the US.
-The charities currently implementing the most effective global health interventions seem to have a clear need for more funds - for example, charity evaluator GiveWell estimates that the Against Malaria Foundation could productively use at least $78 million and potentially up to $191 million in additional unrestricted funding this year.
+In the UK in 2015, people donated more to each of medical research, hospitals and hospices, religious charities, and charities for children and young people, than they did to overseas aid and disaster relief,17 and there are similar results from the US.18 The charities currently implementing the most effective global health interventions seem to have a clear need for more funds.
+For example, as of August 2018, GiveWell evaluates that the Against Malaria Foundation would need $50 million to fund all of its currently intended distributions.

 There is a robust record of success in global health and development, and the relevant outcomes are somewhat measurable.
 If, for example, you donate to the Against Malaria Foundation, you can be reasonably certain that you are paying for the distribution of bednets that will prevent at-risk people from contracting malaria.